Team members

 Dr E Meredith – Lead Teacher of Science

-Dr S Barber – Teacher
+Dr S Barber – Teacher of Science

 Miss R Smallwood – Teacher